 Why it matters

-• Tracking of GOP Senator Hawley highlights potential bias in surveillance, questioning its justification.
+- Tracking of political figures like Senator Hawley highlights potential bias and politicization in law enforcement.

-• Calls for increased oversight of the FBI reflect fears of politicization in law enforcement and its impact on democracy.
+- Calls for increased oversight of the FBI reflect fears of government abuse of power in the name of national security.

 What’s next

-• Investigations into the FBI's methods are ongoing, with potential hearings on agency accountability scheduled soon.
+- Investigations into the FBI's surveillance methods are ongoing, with potential hearings scheduled soon.